MoveInc/coding_exercise/README.md

 ### REST Service

-After starting the server, the REST endpoint can be invoked using http://localhost:8000/?term=&lt;WORD> where &lt;WORD> is the term to find anagrams for.
+After starting the server, the REST endpoint can be invoked using http://localhost:8000/?term=WORD where *WORD* is the term to find anagrams for.
 The response should be a JSON payload containing a string array of all matching anagrams.

 ## Problems